What Is Chiropractic?

 How Chiropractic Differs

 When evaluating and treating patients, chiropractors take a holistic approach which includes identifying and correcting the cause(s) of the patient’s health ailment.
-In contrast, the medical approach tends to focus more on the treating the symptoms of a condition rather than focusing primarily on the actual cause(s).
+In contrast, the medical approach sometimes tends to focus more on the treating the symptoms of a condition.

 Chiropractors believe that correcting the cause of the problem provides significant long-term benefits over only treating the symptoms.